What is stagflation, and how might policymakers prevent it?

 Stagflation can be challenging for policymakers.
 Fighting inflation by raising interest rates risks holding back the economy, which contributes to stagnation.
 Stimulating the economy by lowering interest rates risks raising prices, which contributes to inflation.
 How might policymakers boost growth, tame inflation, and reduce unemployment at the same time?

-The Fed has a few tools at its disposal.
+The BOC and the Fed have a few tools at its disposal.
 The trick is to spur spending and investment without driving up prices.
 Tweaks to the interest rate can help, along with targeted liquidity measures, such as low-interest loans in certain sectors.
 Quantitative easing — buying government securities to boost the money supply and encourage investment — is another approach.

 The government can help address stagflation with fiscal policies aimed at the root causes.
 Targeted tax cuts could incentivize companies to hire.
 Consumer support through social benefits may help consumers redirect spending and lift the economy.